 So extraterrestrial creatures may be benevolent, indifferent, or malevolent.
 On what basis can we make a prediction?
 On what evidence would we rely on to assert a conclusion?

 I can not provide any evidence but what I can provide is a point of view.

 I am a firm believer that the more intelligent something is the more avenues, aspects, possibilities one can go through or mull over in any given situation.
 The smarter one is, the Universe becomes less and less black and white.
 Infinite shades of probability grey exist which are not available to creatures without advanced perceptions, advanced intelligence.
-The choice of violence and destruction is just one option in an ever-increasing venue of options which are available for the advanced intellect.
+The choice of violence and destruction is just one option in an ever-increasing venue of options that are available for the advanced intellect.
 In that perspective, I believe it will always be more advantageous to create than destroy.
 Advanced life will respect life in all its forms and handily work out any conflicts that may arise to create win-win scenarios.
 In the light of ever-increasing accounts of UAP’s.
 This may be why we are still here and pondering such a question.

 YOU must note that I am NOT referring to Humans, I am referring to INTELLIGENT life in the Universe.

 We are not it.
 We have only been out of the proverbial caves for the most fleeting instant of cosmic deep time.